 A note on ingredients

 I recommend using as good cinnamon sticks as you can get, as you are really going to taste it.
 I found some lovely Ceylon cinnamon which has a great flavor (I found this article which summarizes some of the main differences in different cinnamons).
-You can see the lighter color compared to a Korintje cinnamon stick, above the other two, in the picture above.
+You can see the lighter color compared to a Korintje cinnamon stick, above the other two, in the picture of the dry ingredients above.

 You’ll see that you add some dried persimmon at the end – this helps add another level of flavor with a fruity edge.
 I found some at my local Korean supermarket, but if you can’t find them, you can miss them out.
 If added, then serve some in each serving.
 Whole is more traditional, but in pieces is a lot easier to eat.